Over 13 Years of Creating Content (here’s what's different this time)

 YouTube.
 Instagram.
 Pinterest.
 Facebook.
 This blog.
 Weekly newsletter.
 Podcast.

 Creating content nonstop.
+Working with brands.

 From the outside, I was doing it.